-Council's role in youth development has been recognised and was announced as a finalist in the Local Government NZ awards for excellence in Social Wellbeing.
+The Council's role in youth development has been recognised with the Youth Development Centre announced as a finalist in the Local Government NZ awards for excellence in Social Well-being.

-The public toilets in Otaihanga Domain were substantially improved by the new mural o In August 2018, the youth council presented three sessions at the national youth development conference in Wellington on the journey of the youth development centre from 2010 to 2018.
+The public toilets in Otaihanga Domain were substantially improved by the new mural o In August 2018, the Kāpiti Coast Youth Council presented three sessions at the national youth development conference in Wellington on the journey of the Youth Development Centre from 2010 to 2018.
 They showed a short documentary video they had developed, which includes footage of former and current youth council members, councillors and mayors.